Rybo713/V8Swaps/README.md

 # What Still Needs Work?
 - ETK I Series Semi Engine: Drivetrain is broken and breaks the other ETK I Series configurations
 - Covet: Catches on fire
-- ETK K Series: Not working
+- (etkc) ETK K Series: Not working

 # How to Install Mods?
 1) Download the .jbeam file.